 At some point, you reach a breaking point, and you start weighing your options.
-How can you protect your assets as much as possible when you can’t pay your debts, and your creditors come knocking?
+How can you protect your assets as much as possible when you can’t pay your debts and your creditors come knocking?
 Here are some things you can do to protect your assets — and still make sure that bankruptcy is an option if it gets to that point.

 No, I’m not saying that you should transfer your assets to someone else.
 That’s a big no-no. Transferring assets to someone else, just ahead of a bankruptcy, when you know you can’t pay all your debts, is sometimes known as a fraudulent conveyance.
 It sounds terrible — and it is.

 You can, though, move your money from a bank where you have your loans.
-If you have a deposit account at the same bank that has issued you a credit card, or where you have some other type of credit line, that bank can seize the money in your deposit account to help pay your debt.
+If you have an account at the same bank that has issued you the credit card, or where you have some other type of credit line, that bank can seize the money in your deposit account to help pay your debt.
 As soon as the bank realizes you can’t pay, it is likely to seize what it can.
-Banks can’t take federal benefits, or retirement account money, so, by law, they have to leave some money in your account if you are receiving Social Security, disability or survivor benefits.
+Banks can’t take federal benefits, or retirement account money, so, by law, they have to leave some money in your account if you are receiving Social Security, disability, or survivor benefits.